zenika-open-source/FAQ/docs/integrations.md

   "exp": 1538910112
 }
 ```

+> Here, `exp` = `iat` + 2000s.
+This token would be available for around half an hour.

-3. Query the backend with a POST request with your GraphQL as the body.
+3. Query the backend with an HTTP POST request with your GraphQL as the body.
 Add the following headers:

 ```
 Authorization: API [your_jwt_token]
 prisma-service: [name]/[state]